Athletes (Warhol series): Production

-Ten 40 x 40 inch portraits were commissioned by Weisman for $800,000, and Warhol produced eight sets.
-One portrait was given to each subject, and one portrait of each subject went to Warhol.
-Of the other sets, three were given to Weisman's children, two were given to the University of Maryland Art Gallery and to University of California, Los Angeles, and one was split among the associations pertaining to each sport.
+The Athletes series consists of ten portraits, each measuring 40 × 40 inches, commissioned by Richard Weisman for $800,000.
+Warhol produced eight complete sets of the series, and Weisman retained one set.
+Of the remaining seven sets, three were distributed to his children, two were donated to the University of Maryland and the University of California, Los Angeles, one set was divided among the athletes depicted, and another was split among the governing associations for each sport.